 I had soljanka (the German version) many times and always enjoyed it, so I am sure the Estonian one is very nice as well.

 As an alternative, if you’re visiting Tallinn, you can also join a food tour with a guide.
-This gives you the opportunity to explore Estonian cuisine with someone who can explain all of the dishes while you eat them:
+This gives you the opportunity to explore Estonian foods with someone who can explain all of the dishes while you eat them:

 Are you looking for more information on Estonia?
 Then check out our other posts about this beautiful country: